‘Death’ of China-to-Russia cargo transit routes means it’s ‘all aboard’ for Kazakhstan

 Boom time at Aktau

-Тhe Kazakhstan Temir Zholy (KTZ) company lately reported that the Aktau Sea сommercial port, Kuryk port and Aktau marine north terminal—key Caspian Sea points in the Trans-Caspian International Transport Route (TITR), also known as the key section of the “Middle Corridor” that provides multiple options such as Europe-via-Turkey—have doubled their shipping volume.
+Тhe Kazakhstan Temir Zholy (KTZ) company lately reported that the Aktau Sea сommercial port, Kuryk port and Aktau Marine North terminal—key Caspian Sea points in the Trans-Caspian International Transport Route (TITR), also known as the key section of the “Middle Corridor” that provides multiple options such as Europe-via-Turkey—have doubled their shipping volume.
 And head of the Aktau Sea commercial port, Abai Turikpenbayev, said that the volume on the TITR was set to increase sixfold this year to up to 3.2mn tonnes.

 The Azerbaijan-Georgia-Turkey (or Baku-Tbilisi-Kars railway) is a key section of the "Middle Corridor (Credit: Turkish Ministry of Foreign Affairs).